FeatureBaseDB/featurebase/docs/administration.md

 #### Disk

 Even though the main dataset is in memory Pilosa does back up to disk frequently.
-We recommend SSDs--especially if you have a write heavy application.
+We recommend SSDs—especially if you have a write heavy application.

 #### Network